jrpotter/notebook/notes/logic/quantification.md

 %%ANKI
 Basic
-How many members must satisfy a property in existential quantification?
+How many members in the domain of discourse must satisfy a property in existential quantification?
 Back: At least one.
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1707494819967-->